dirdival/dev-null/_posts/2020-02-02-Enigmail_and_gpg_groups.md

 When you use encryption, you can share with other passwords, and other credentials in a secure way over the network.
 Moreover, a sent message can't be changed -- read -- your urls look like they should.
-Thankfully, most of my aware coworkers know it and use [`Enigmal`][link_enigmail].
+Thankfully, most of my aware coworkers know it and use [`Enigmail`][link_enigmail].
 You can even only sign a mail if you hadn't exchanged keys with your recipient.
 In this case, the text also can't be malformed.

 ---

 There is only one problem -- mail groups.
 It's a good idea to have only one mail to share with others your ideas/problems.
-But with `Enigmal`, you have to pick one by one recipient keys to build the whole list.
+But with `Enigmail`, you have to pick one by one recipient keys to build the whole list.
 To be honest, the plugin has the option
 `Edit Per-Recipient Rules`, but it doesn't work correctly, or I have no idea how to convince it to work.
 I had tried many things, but I can't edit the filed `set Enigmail Rules for`.

 ---

 In spare time I started digging for solution, and I found it.
-You need only create a group of recipients but in `gpg2` (`Enigmal` uses it by default).
+You need only create a group of recipients but in `gpg2` (`Enigmail` uses it by default).
 The most important part of this solution is: *the name of the group has to be the mail group*.
-If you make a group that doesn't look like a mail address, then `Enigmal` doesn't accept it.
+If you make a group that doesn't look like a mail address, then `Enigmail` doesn't accept it.

 Here is an example.
 My mail group is `dirdival@somwhere.over.the.rainbow.com`, and it has two members.
 You need only add in the file `~/.gnupg/gpg.conf` this line: